TheLumbee/leetcode-practice/README.md

 I've tried to keep the code clean along with explaining logic when necessary.
 In the *main()* function of each problem is the examples to run.
 All examples are tested before they are pushed.

+## What order are the problems done it?
+Randomly.
+I just click 'Pick One' and do it.

 ## How do I build it?
 As I said above, cmake is required so make sure that is installed.
 To build, simply go to the question directory and run **./build.sh**, with an optional **release** or **debug** argument.